lane-webperformance/legion-io-fetch/README.md

 Response Object
 ===============

- * type - the type field of the response, as defined by the fetch specification.
  * url - the url field of the response, as defined by the fetch specification.
  * status - the status field of the response, as defined by the fetch specification.
  * ok - the ok field of the response, as defined by the fetch specification.